Doctoral Programs

 Note:

-(ii) The Security Deposit is against breakage and/or any other damage caused by the students.
+2. The security deposit is against breakage and/or any other damage caused by the students.